 My life outside of 3DPT has been just as busy.
 I finished my first marathon this past November, which has been a goal of mine since rehabbing my knee, and marathon #2 set for later this year.
 Running is a major love of mine so being able to finally tackle those 26.2 miles was so special.

-I also got engaged to my best friend, Nick, who I met in PT school, and we just bought a house!
-We also adopted 2 dogs, who are crazy and misbehave often but make us laugh just as much.
 Another exciting thing I am doing currently is teaching as an adjunct at Arcadia University, my alma mater (and favorite place), where I get to help instruct in their new anatomy lab.
 I enjoy every minute that I’m there, and I feel so lucky to be part of their esteemed program.
 So yes, I’ve been busy, but as my mom likes to tell me, “all good things.”

 A lot of things have changed since starting as a student at 3D in 2019, but my original thoughts on 3DPT remain unchanged.
 This company is special, so are the people I work with, and so are the patients.
 I couldn’t have asked for a better start to my career, and I know it is only going to get better from here.
 Reflecting on my time at 3DPT West Berlin, I have a lot of thoughts, but the one that stands out most is: